 Still, it’s an improvement from the minesweeper and solitare days.

-thekingofliking asked: What should I draw, you magnificent beast.
+thekingofliking said: What should I draw, you magnificent beast.

 Me, on a dragon, on a horse, on a spaceship, on a bigger dragon, on me.